projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 -  ``IRQF_LEVEL && IRQF_PT``

-   For pass-thru devices, to avoid continuous interrupt triggers, it masks the IOAPIC pin and leaves it unmasked until corresponding vIOAPIC pin gets an explicit EOI ACK from guest.
+   For passthrough devices, to avoid continuous interrupt triggers, it masks the IOAPIC pin and leaves it unmasked until corresponding vIOAPIC pin gets an explicit EOI ACK from guest.